-- In addition, sequa’s internal and external experts provide training and consulting services in all of our business segments. sequa maintains an extensive network of such experts.
+- In addition, sequa’s internal and external experts provide training and consulting services in all our business segments. sequa maintains an extensive network of such experts.

 BMO capacity building is a core competency of sequa and has turned sequa into an internationally recognized competence centre in this field.
 There is no other organisation in the world that has conducted more BMO promotion projects.